 27% of the attacks in the U.S.A occurred in 2018

 Overall, many threats from a decade ago still exist today, but it is up to leads to ensure they are doing their homework, aligning their business with trusted partners, adding the security team in every part of their process, keeping their systems up-to-date and performing random audits to ensure the information on their servers is being protected the way it’s intended to be.
-Equifax hack helped proved that relying on one person to get the job done was not enough and there should have been someone behind that person to check and make sure the job is done.
+Equifax hack helped proved that relying on one person to get the job done was not enough and there should have been someone behind that person to check and make sure the job was done.
 Without doing so, threats could last a life time, cost will continuously rise and risk will continue to increase over the current 440%.
 Utilizing advanced technologies could help tremendously, educating one another on prevention methods and performing checks and balances could all help as well.
 Staying aware of what’s going on is not always enough but researching and learning from case studies that are creditable is what will benefit businesses the most.
 Again, there is no discrimination when it comes to cyber-attacks; leaders should treat their infrastructure as if it could be attacked to help protect the future of the business.